rmortale/awssite/content/post/tutorials/aks-create-cluster.md

   - Azure
 ---

 In this post we will use the CLI to create a Kubernetes Cluster on Azure (AKS).
+You can follow the video or continue reading.

+{{< youtube lcf-TiPobU4 >}}

 [![AWS](https://static.shareasale.com/image/43514/300X2503_00.jpg)](https://shareasale.com/r.cfm?b=1551034&amp;u=2310472&amp;m=43514&amp;urllink=&amp;afftrack=)